Park Hotels & Resorts (NYSE:PK) PT Lowered to $7.00

-In other news, Director Thomas A. Natelli acquired 3,000 shares of the stock in a transaction on Monday, March 2nd.
-The shares were purchased at an average cost of $18.34 per share, for a total transaction of $55,020.00.
-Following the transaction, the director now owns 63,632 shares in the company, valued at approximately $1,167,010.88.
-The acquisition was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, EVP Jill C. Olander acquired 4,700 shares of the stock in a transaction on Friday, March 13th.
-The shares were purchased at an average price of $9.31 per share, for a total transaction of $43,757.00.
-Following the completion of the transaction, the executive vice president now owns 65,184 shares in the company, valued at approximately $606,863.04.
+In other news, CEO Thomas J. Baltimore, Jr. bought 78,000 shares of the firm’s stock in a transaction that occurred on Wednesday, March 11th.
+The shares were bought at an average cost of $12.52 per share, for a total transaction of $976,560.00.
+Following the completion of the transaction, the chief executive officer now owns 744,943 shares of the company’s stock, valued at $9,326,686.36.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, EVP Jill C. Olander bought 4,700 shares of the firm’s stock in a transaction that occurred on Friday, March 13th.
+The stock was purchased at an average price of $9.31 per share, for a total transaction of $43,757.00.
+Following the completion of the transaction, the executive vice president now directly owns 65,184 shares of the company’s stock, valued at approximately $606,863.04.
 The disclosure for this purchase can be found here.
-In the last 90 days, insiders acquired 94,000 shares of company stock worth $1,181,156.
-0.60% of the stock is currently owned by company insiders.
+Insiders purchased 94,000 shares of company stock worth $1,181,156 over the last quarter.
+0.60% of the stock is owned by company insiders.

-A number of hedge funds and other institutional investors have recently bought and sold shares of PK.
-Principal Financial Group Inc. purchased a new position in Park Hotels & Resorts during the 4th quarter worth approximately $156,614,000.
-State Street Corp lifted its stake in shares of Park Hotels & Resorts by 51.6% in the 3rd quarter.
-State Street Corp now owns 10,984,609 shares of the financial services provider’s stock valued at $279,191,000 after purchasing an additional 3,737,796 shares during the last quarter.
-Cohen & Steers Inc. lifted its position in Park Hotels & Resorts by 13.7% during the 4th quarter.
-Cohen & Steers Inc. now owns 28,847,827 shares of the financial services provider’s stock worth $746,293,000 after acquiring an additional 3,472,697 shares during the last quarter.
-Norges Bank acquired a new position in Park Hotels & Resorts during the 4th quarter worth $75,747,000.
-Finally, APG Asset Management N.V. increased its holdings in shares of Park Hotels & Resorts by 1,550.0% during the 1st quarter.
-APG Asset Management N.V. now owns 1,892,600 shares of the financial services provider’s stock worth $52,386,000 after purchasing an additional 1,777,900 shares during the period.
+A number of hedge funds have recently modified their holdings of the business.
+Cohen & Steers Inc. raised its position in Park Hotels & Resorts by 13.7% during the fourth quarter.
+Cohen & Steers Inc. now owns 28,847,827 shares of the financial services provider’s stock valued at $746,293,000 after purchasing an additional 3,472,697 shares during the period.
+State Street Corp raised its position in Park Hotels & Resorts by 9.0% during the first quarter.
+State Street Corp now owns 11,554,956 shares of the financial services provider’s stock valued at $96,314,000 after purchasing an additional 952,710 shares during the period.
+Principal Financial Group Inc. raised its position in Park Hotels & Resorts by 28.4% during the first quarter.
+Principal Financial Group Inc. now owns 7,772,320 shares of the financial services provider’s stock valued at $61,479,000 after purchasing an additional 1,718,461 shares during the period.
+JPMorgan Chase & Co. raised its position in Park Hotels & Resorts by 6.3% during the first quarter.
+JPMorgan Chase & Co. now owns 5,279,079 shares of the financial services provider’s stock valued at $41,757,000 after purchasing an additional 313,533 shares during the period.
+Finally, Brookfield Public Securities Group LLC raised its position in Park Hotels & Resorts by 49.3% during the fourth quarter.
+Brookfield Public Securities Group LLC now owns 5,139,540 shares of the financial services provider’s stock valued at $132,960,000 after purchasing an additional 1,696,210 shares during the period.

 Park Hotels & Resorts Company Profile